WenesLimem/TB_Repo/README.md

 ### E-shop-minimal :
 ##### Running the application using _npm_:
 _The example will just show how to run one service , the same steps will be repeated for each micro-service_
+* To start the app , we need to move to the root folder of the micro-service and then start it.
 ```sh
 cd cart-service\
 npm start